 If asked should you have a LinkedIn profile, then the answer should be a yes.
 When known how to use, LinkedIn can be a real asset for your job search, giving you a multitude of opportunities to explore.
 Generally, LinkedIn also acts as a validation check of your existence and your professional capabilities.
 Whenever you apply for a job, mention yourself in a professional conversation, you’re bound to be searched on LinkedIn.
 That’s mostly the first step any recruiter generally takes on receiving your resume.
 Having a LinkedIn profile has its own share of benefits and really matters for an effective job search.
-Let’s see what.
+Let’s see the benefits of LinkedIn in detail.

 This is the other main purpose of LinkedIn apart from the usual job-search related purpose.
 This platform lets you connect with professionals who are in different roles in different organisations, in various geographies and having a multitude of experience.
 In a way, it will also help because if there’s a job opening as per your choice of interest, then you can always find out some connection from that company and take their help in reaching out to the recruiter.
 All in all, it’s a goldmine to create connections and keep.